nelvadas/GraalVM-SpringBoot-Labs/README.md

 ## Install GraalVM
-This labs is build with the latest GraalVM release; while writing this material and do not focus only on Spring Native Project
+This labs is build with the following components
 * GraalVM latest version is *21.3.0*
-*
+* Java *11*

 The instructions to install GraalVM can be found online [here](https://docs.oracle.com/en/graalvm/enterprise/21/docs/getting-started/#install-graalvm-enterprise).